 "She's very reliable and dependable, she's very switched-on and she's on top of the facts."

-Charlotte is a Senior Associate Solicitor in the Agriculture team having completed her training contract in September 2014.
+Charlotte is a Senior Associate Solicitor in the Agriculture team who is recommended by independent legal guide, the Legal 500, for Agriculture and Estates litigation work.
 Charlotte won "Litigator of the Year 2020" in The Women in Law Awards.

 Charlotte's practice involves advising individual farmers, farming partnerships and estates on a broad range of contentious matters including landlord and tenant, real property disputes, farming partnership disputes, contractual claims and banking disputes (including bankruptcy).

 Charlotte is a member of the Property Law Association and the Agricultural Law Association.

 Charlotte lectures to the CAAV and has, for the last 2 years, lectured to Rural Land and Business Management Students at Reading University.
 Charlotte has also contributed to Lexis Nexis.

 In September 2019, Charlotte featured in Farmers Weekly's careers edition, providing an insight into life as an Agricultural Solicitor.
 You can read the article here.

 - The Earl of Plymouth and others v Rees EWHC 1008 (Ch)

 - Carr v The Trustees of the JPMH Evelyn 1997 Settlement acting for the successful tenant in only the second decision of its kind concerning the law governing the ground of sound estate management, used to recover possession of a farm protected under the Agricultural Holdings Act 1986.

 - Price v Saundry and another EWHC 496 (Ch) – acting for the successful beneficiary in a claim for rectification of a trust deed.